E-Rick/Color-Game/README.md

 # Color-Game
-Test your RGB color recognition with this simple web app built with HTML, CSS, JS
+Test your RGB color recognition with this simple web app built with HTML, CSS, and Vanilla JS

 ![](colorGame.gif)